etnad101/school-notes/ES-110/Week 4.md

 - hominids first appeared ~6m years ago

 ### Oldest living things
-- Bristlecone pine in white mountains california is 5000 years old
+- A bristlecone pine in white mountains california is 5000 years old

 ### How do we know how old a tree is
 ![[Dendrochronology]]